 Dr. Jill Bolte Taylor talks about the power of neuroplasticity in her remarkable TedTalk “Stroke of Insight” where she tells her story of recuperation after a stroke left her without speech.

 Another example of Neuroplasticity is Alvaro Pascual-Leone‘s experiment at Harvard Medical School which measured the function of an individual’s cortex.
 After five days, practicing piano for two hours a day, the volunteers were tested on the melody they had been practicing.
 What Pascual-Leone saw, was that the motor cortex responsible for finger movement when playing piano, grew taking over some of the surrounding brain area.
-What Pascual-Leone observed was synaptogenesis and neurogenesis, formation of synapses between neurons, and the ability to create neurons respectively.
+What Pascual-Leone observed was synaptogenesis and neurogenesis, the formation of synapses between neurons, and the ability to create neurons respectively.
 What his experiment showed was that the brain could be rewired and “worked out”, much like the body’s muscles.

 Do you think improving neuroplasticity and brain health will help the growing number of people suffering from Alzheimer’s?